-- short sales

-- stabilizing transactions

-- purchases to cover positions created by short sales
+- short sales - stabilizing transactions

 Short sales involve the sale by the underwriters of a greater number of shares than they are required to purchase in this offering.
-Stabilizing transactions consist of bids or purchases made for the purpose of preventing or retarding a decline in the market price of the common stock while this offering is in progress.
+Stabilizing transactions consist of bids or purchases made for the purpose of

 The underwriters also may impose a penalty bid.
 This means that if the representatives purchase shares in the open market in stabilizing transactions or to cover short sales, the representatives can require the underwriters that sold those shares as part of this offering to repay the underwriting discount received by them.